 yeild can be used for creating a generator.

 It automatically converts the range argument to a

 g = (i**2 for i in range 10) g is a generator.

 He basically explained how awesome can Generators be if implemented smartly!

-Finally he is my certificate of participation in Pycon for the year 2019.
-It is indeed a great experience :)
+Finally here is my certificate of participation in Pycon for the year 2019.
+It was indeed a great experience :)